haibeey/daemonize/README.md

 #  Daemonize
-if you want to start in  background, Then you should checkout daemonize
+if you want to start a process in  background, Then you should checkout daemonize

 ###  Usage
 daemonize -f python3 app.py